 Service Director: Dr. Eric Lenze

 This rotation is designed to teach residents how to assess and manage psychiatric dysfunction in older adults by rotating through several different sites each week.
 Residents become adept at evaluating and treating neurocognitive disorders in the Memory Diagnostic Center at Washington University, which is associated with one of the top Alzheimer’s Disease Research Centers in the country.
-The residents also work at BJC Extended Care, a skilled nursing facility, providing psychiatric care to elderly patients.
-Residents in Dr. Lenze’s outpatient clinic will assess and treat older adults with psychiatric illness.
-A one-time observation visit at Memory Care Home Services and a home visit with Susie Berger, RN, MSN, psychiatric nurse specialist, round out the rotation’s itinerary.
+The residents also work in a neuropsychiatry clinic, in a general geriatrics clinic, and in Dr. Lenze’s outpatient geropsychiatry clinic where they learn to assess and treat older adults with psychiatric illness.

 Service Director: Various faculty